If you don’t follow our expert advice, you could end up wasting too much money on equity release!

 While this total may vary per your selected lender and representation, you can expect to pay somewhere between £1500 to £3000 to release equity from your home.

-With so much guidance provided, the process is generally pretty stress-free, and the costs can be pulled from the equity released from your home.
+The process is generally pretty stress-free with so much guidance, and the costs can be pulled from the equity released from your home.

 Check this out!
 What is the Equity Release Process?